phil-opp/blog_os/blog/content/second-edition/posts/10-advanced-paging/index.md

 Since our `_start` function is called externally from the bootloader, no checking of our function signature occurs.
 This means that we could let it take arbitrary arguments without any compilation errors, but it would fail or cause undefined behavior at runtime.

-To make sure that the entry point function has always the correct signature that the bootloader expects, the `bootloader` crate provides an [`entry_point`] macro that provides a type-checked way to define a Rust function as entry point.
+To make sure that the entry point function has always the correct signature that the bootloader expects, the `bootloader` crate provides an [`entry_point`] macro that provides a type-checked way to define a Rust function as the entry point.
 Let's rewrite our entry point function to use this macro:

 [`entry_point`]: https://docs.rs/bootloader/0.3.12/bootloader/macro.entry_point.html